ramanakshay/eligibility-traces/README.md

-# Implementing Eligibility Traces for Deep Networks
+# Eligibility Traces for Deep Neural Networks

 ## About